Already member?

 Ongoing Support for Whole Grain Education, Research and Consumption.
 As always, we’re working hard to educate consumers about the nutritional and culinary benefits of whole grains and to help them identify whole grains when they’re buying groceries or eating out.
 We also provide assistance to researchers, schools and nonprofits to help advance the whole grain momentum.

-- Consumer Insights Survey — We regularly conduct nationwide, census-representative surveys of consumer habits and whole grain knowledge to help us better understand how consumers are eating whole grains, where the barriers to consumption are, and where information gaps exist.
-We’ll be conducting our next survey in the summer of 2022.
-See the results of our 2021 survey here.
+• Consumer Insights Survey — We regularly conduct nationwide, census-representative surveys of consumer habits and whole grain knowledge to help us better understand how consumers are eating whole grains, where the barriers to consumption are, and where information gaps exist.
+We’ll be conducting our next survey in the spring/summer of 2024.
+See the results of our 2023 survey here

 Support for Health Professionals and Foodservice.
 We can’t be everywhere, running cooking classes, sampling events, and educational sessions, so we partner with supermarkets, hospitals, universities, restaurants, and other foodservice providers to promote hands-on tasting opportunities, webinars, and social media campaigns.

-- Whole Grain Resources- We’re continually creating and updating resources and content that companies and health professionals can use with consumers, on social media, and at tradeshows.
-Most recently, we created a Whole Grain Crossword and Whole Grain Word Search for use in schools.
-Stay tuned for more content in 2022.
+• Whole Grain Resources- We’re continually creating and updating resources and content that companies and health professionals can use with consumers, on social media, and at tradeshows.
+Stay tuned for more content in 2024.

 Regulatory Advocacy.
 We continue to be active on both the national and international stage, in advocating for clear whole grain definitions and supportive dietary guidelines.